 7. One World Fair Trade

-One World Fair Trade is an online shop that specializes in fair trade accessories, gifts, home decor, and clothing.
+One World Fair Trade is an ethical store that specializes in fair trade accessories, gifts, home decor, and clothing.
 Their products make wonderful gifts and are ethically sourced from over 50 countries throughout South America, Africa, Asia, the Middle East, and the United States.
 The best part is that each gift creates opportunity for disadvantaged artisans to live a quality life with adequate food, education, and healthcare.

 8. The Little Market

 The Little Market co-founders Lauren Conrad and Hannah Skvarla felt strongly about the power of handmade products to generate meaningful income for women artisans and their families.
 Because of this, their handmade home decor, bags and accessories, jewelry, and candles all honor the artisan and their community through fair trade principles and practice.
 We love their mission, design, and deep commitment to fair trade shopping.
 Check out their beautiful online ethical store!

 Greenheart Shop sells a mix of fair trade, environmentally friendly, and mission-based products both out of their online ethical store and their brick and mortar shop in Chicago.
 It’s clear that they go out of their way to curate a meaningful collection to give back to people, the environment, and communities around the world.
 Plus, their home decor and kitchen pieces are stunning.
 If you want to brighten your home for the summer with a vibrant handmade bowl or plate, definitely give them a look.